 State agencies will dictate how to report the existence of claims under the new law, and it’s likely there will be a patchwork of different jurisdictional requirements.
 Like Medicare’s conditional payment claims, Medicaid Secondary Payer liens will need to be reviewed for accuracy and aggressively appealed when appropriate.
 An additional complication could be that individuals may be both Medicaid and Medicare beneficiaries, known as “dual eligibles,” and liens from both agencies may exist.

-ISO Claims Partners continues to watch this situation unravel at the state level and is prepared to assist parties seeking to settle a claim with a Medicaid beneficiary.
+We continue to watch this situation unravel at the state level and is prepared to assist parties seeking to settle a claim with a Medicaid beneficiary.